Deanna Durbin: 1935–1941: Early career

 In early 1935, Metro-Goldwyn-Mayer was planning a biographical film on the life of opera star Ernestine Schumann-Heink and was having difficulty finding an actress to play the young opera singer.
 MGM casting director Rufus LeMaire heard about a talented young soloist performing with the Ralph Thomas Academy and called her in for an audition.
 Durbin sang "Il Bacio" for the studio's vocal coach, who was stunned by her "mature soprano" voice.
 She sang the number again for Louis B. Mayer, who signed her to a six-month contract.
 She made her first film appearance in the short Every Sunday (1936) with Judy Garland, another teenage singer-actress whose career would rival Durbin's.
 The film was intended as a demonstration of their talent as performers as studio executives had questioned the wisdom of casting two female singers together.
 Louis B. Mayer decided to sign both, but by then, Durbin's contract option had lapsed.

 Universal Pictures producer Joe Pasternak wished to borrow Garland from MGM, but she was unavailable.
 When Pasternak learned that Durbin was no longer with MGM, he instead cast her in the film.
 At 14 years old, Durbin signed with Universal, giving her the professional name Deanna.
 Her first feature-length film, Three Smart Girls (1936), was a success and established Durbin as a young star.
 With Pasternak producing for Universal, Durbin starred in a succession of successful musical films, including One Hundred Men and a Girl (1937), Mad About Music (1938), That Certain Age (1938), Three Smart Girls Grow Up (1939), and First Love (1939)—most of which were directed by Henry Koster.

 Durbin also continued to pursue singing projects.
 In 1936, she auditioned to provide the vocals for Snow White in Disney's animated film Snow White and the Seven Dwarfs, but was rejected by Walt Disney, who said the 15-year-old Durbin's voice was "too old" for the part.
-That same year, Cesar Sturani, the general music secretary of the Metropolitan Opera, offered Durbin an audition.
-She turned down his offer because she felt she needed more singing lessons.
-Andrés de Segurola, who was the vocal coach working with Universal Studios—himself a former Metropolitan Opera singer—believed that Durbin was a potential opera star.
+Andrés de Segurola, who was the vocal coach working with Universal Studios that became her voice teacher—himself a former Metropolitan Opera singer—believed that Durbin was a potential opera star.
 De Segurola was commissioned to advise the Metropolitan Opera on her progress.
 Also in 1936, Durbin began a radio collaboration with Eddie Cantor which lasted until 1938, when her heavy workload for Universal forced her to quit her weekly appearances.
+During the 1940s, she put on several classical concerts and gave some recitals.
+She also performed concerts with semi-classical and popular music for the troops who were fighting in World War II.